-The Common Stock and shares of Common Stock underlying the Warrants that comprise the Units sold in the offering will be freely tradable without restriction or further registration under the Securities Act.
+The Common Stock will be freely tradable without restriction or further registration under the Securities Act.
 As a result, a substantial number of shares of our Common Stock may be sold in the public market following this offering.
 If there are significantly more shares of Common Stock offered for sale than buyers are willing to purchase, then the market price of our Common Stock may decline to a market price at which buyers are willing to purchase the offered Common Stock and sellers remain willing to sell our Common Stock.

-The market price of our Common Stock may continue to be highly volatile, you may not be able to resell your shares of Common Stock at or above the public offering price and you could lose all or part of your investment.
+The market price of our Common Stock may continue to be highly volatile; you may not be able to resell your shares of Common Stock at or above the public offering price and you could lose all or part of your investment.